 Does a DWI raise car insurance rates in New York?

-Car insurance companies charge much higher rates if you are proven to be a risky driver.
-If you have multiple DWIs, average rates dramatically increase to $3,841.
+Auto insurance companies substantially increase premiums when they classify you as a high-risk driver.
+If you accumulate multiple DWIs, average rates escalate drastically to $3,841.

 How much does a DWI raise your insurance in New York?

-The cheapest insurer after a DWI is Progressive, with rates averaging $1,066.
-The next cheapest insurer is State Farm a difference of $1,074 from Progressive.
-Allstate has the third-most affordable car insurance rates with a DWI.
+The cheapest insurer after a DWI is Progressive, with average premiums of $1,066.
+The next most affordable option is State Farm, where rates are $1,074 higher than those of Progressive.
+Allstate offers the third-lowest car insurance rates for drivers with a DWI.

-This table shows average car insurance rates after a DWI in New York.
+The table below lists theaverage car insurance rates after a DWI in New York.

 CompanyAnnual premium for clean recordsAnnual premium after a DUIAnnual premium after multiple DUIs